newatoms/beta/projects/team-building/pitch.md

-# Pub Time Means Business
+# Pub Time is Business Time

 ## Goal

-To *Show how good the organisation is* we will write about *The Entrepeneur and the team* to show how *Collaborative* enables you to excel in *Research and Understanding* written from the perspective of a(n) *Internal Editorial Team*.
+To *show how good the organisation is*, we will write about *the entrepeneur and the team* to show how a *collaborative* atmosphere enables individuals to excel in *research and understanding*, written from the perspective of a(n) *Internal Editorial Team*.

 ## Method

-[Formulate how you will try to achieve the goal mentioned above.
-This is the creative part of the pitch and requires you to go nuts within the limitations of the generated goal.
-Have fun!
-Formulate an idea that you would be excited to read about and work on.]
+We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs.

 ## Example

-[Give a tangible example of an end result of the proposed method.
-This will help the client understand what kind of end result they can expect from the pitch.]
+We could write about some of the various important issues we discussed, for example feminism.
+We would explain how learning to communicate openly, honestly and respectfully about loaded issues removes barriers to speaking the same way in a work environment and helps everyone feel safe to do so.

 ## Motivation

-[Explain why you think the proposed method is beneficial for the client.
-You can use the example above.]
+Spending time together as a team outside of work is extremely helpful in developing meaningful relationships.
+An emotional investment in one's colleagues makes for a more devoted team and a stronger, more empathetic and effective organisation overall.

 ## Assumptions

-[State the assumptions that you made when formulating the pitch.
-If any of these assumptions are false in the eyes of the client, it is better to find out before writing the article than after!]
+That the team would not be opposed to revealing some more personal (but not too personal) events, conversations and views.

 ## Assistance

-[If you need assistance from the client, state here what you need.]
+Short interviews with the team; around 10 minutes.